carpentries-incubator/docker-introduction/_extras/e03-sequence-alignment.md

 Login with your Docker ID to push and pull images from Docker Hub.
 If you don't have a Docker ID, head over to https://hub.docker.com to create one.
-Username: YOUR_DOCKER_ID_HERE
+Username: YOUR_DOCKERHUB_ID_HERE
-Password:
-Login Succeeded
+Password: YOUR_DOCKERHUB_PASSWORD_HERE # note it won't show as you type it Login Succeeded
 $
 ~~~
 {: .output}

-We'll use an existing container for EMBOSS version 6.6.0.
+We'll use an existing container image for EMBOSS version 6.6.0.

 The following `pull` command will make a copy of the docker image on your local computer.
-Note that the lengthy tag `v6.6.0dfsg-7b1-deb_cv1` is necessary since it is not the `latest` tag.
+Note that the lengthy tag `v6.6.0dfsg-7b1-deb_cv1` is necessary since it is not the `latest` tagged image.

 ~~~
 $ docker image pull biocontainers/emboss:v6.6.0dfsg-7b1-deb_cv1